-This presentation includes references to financial measurements that are supplemental to the Company's financial performance as calculated in accordance with generally accepted accounting principles ("GAAP").
-These non-GAAP financial measures include earnings before interest, taxes, depreciation and amortization ("EBITDA"), EBITDA Margin, Free Cash Flow, Net Debt, and the Ratio of Net Debt to Capital.
-We believe these non-GAAP financial measures are frequently used by investors, securities analysts and other parties in the evaluation of our performance and liquidity with that of other companies in our industry.
-Management uses these measures to evaluate our operating performance, liquidity and capital structure.
-In addition, our incentive compensation plan measures performance based on our consolidated EBITDA, along with other factors.
-The methods we use to produce these non-GAAP financial measures may differ from methods used by other companies.
-These measures should be considered in addition to, not as a substitute for, financial measures prepared in accordance with GAAP.
+This presentation includes references to financial measurements that are supplemental to the Company's financial performar as calculated in accordance with generally accepted accounting principles ("GAAP").
+These non-GAAP financial measures inclu earnings before interest, taxes, depreciation and amortization ("EBITDA"), EBITDA Margin, Free Cash Flow, Net Debt, and 1 Ratio of Net Debt to Capital.
+We believe these non-GAAP financial measures are frequently used by investors, securities analy and other parties in the evaluation of our performance and liquidity with that of other companies in our industry.
+Managem uses these measures to evaluate our operating performance, liquidity and capital structure.
+In addition, our incent compensation plan measures performance based on our consolidated EBITDA, along with other factors.
+The methods we use produce these non-GAAP financial measures may differ from methods used by other companies.
+These measures should considered in addition to, not as a substitute for, financial measures prepared in accordance with GAAP.